redcurry/practical-vim/README.md

 | `Ctrl+x` | Subtract 1 from the current or next number under the cursor.
 | `W` | Move by words separated by spaces (not punctuation).

-When deleting many words, it's preferable to use one `dw` and repeat with `.` as needed, rather than use a count with `dw`.
+When deleting many words, using `dw` and repeating with `.` is more granular than using a count with `dw`.
-This is because a single `dw` has more granularity as is more flexible with undo and redo.
+This will make it easier to undo.
+But for replacing many words, using a count, like `c3w`, is probably better.